The FCC receives numerous complaints from consumers about broadcast advertising. These complaints concern a wide variety of issues, including:

-There are laws passed by Congress that restrict a station from broadcasting material that promotes certain lotteries, advertises cigarettes, little cigars or smokeless tobacco products, or perpetuates a fraud.
-Additionally, there are federal laws that prohibit or limit obscene, indecent or profane language.
-Also, some advertisements may violate laws that have been established by other government agencies, such as the Food and Drug Administration (FDA) or the Federal Trade Commission (FTC).
+Stations are restricted from broadcasting material that promotes certain lotteries, advertises cigarettes, little cigars or smokeless tobacco products, or perpetuates a fraud.
+Additionally, federal laws prohibit or limit obscene, indecent or profane language.
+Some advertisements may also violate rules established by other government agencies, such as the Food and Drug Administration (FDA) or the Federal Trade Commission (FTC).

 Obscene broadcasts are prohibited at all times, while indecent or profane broadcasts are prohibited during certain hours.
 Violators are subject to sanctions that include civil penalties, criminal fines, license revocation and/or imprisonment of not more than two years.
-For more information about the FCC’s authority regarding obscene, indecent, or profane broadcasts, visit the FCC’s Enforcement Bureau website, or see our Obscene, Indecent and Profane Broadcasts consumer guide.
+For more information, see our guide on Obscene, Indecent and Profane Broadcasts.

 Broadcasters are responsible for selecting the broadcast material that airs on their stations, including advertisements.
 The FCC expects broadcasters to be responsible to the community they serve and act with reasonable care to ensure that advertisements aired on their stations are not false or misleading.